 This is part 2 of a 3-part blog post series with steps to build one.

 In part 1, we designed the site and information architecture and determined the overall process for the solution.
 Now it’s time to build the components!

-- Part 1: CRM Light in Modern SharePoint.
+- Part 1: Provision a Hub of Sites in Modern SharePoint.
 The Design.

-- Part 2: CRM Light in Modern SharePoint.
+- Part 2: Provision a Hub of Sites in Modern SharePoint.
 The Build. (this post)

-- Part 3: CRM Light in Modern SharePoint.
+- Part 3: Provision a Hub of Sites in Modern SharePoint.
 The Execution.